bmike2047/springboot-rpi-alarm-system/README.md

 ### Operation
 For the web interface you just log in and press the buttons for operation that you want.
 E.g., Arm the alarm system.
 A feedback message is provided if the operation was successful or not.<br/>
 "Change pin" button allows you to actively change the pin that will be used by the keypad to disarm the system.<br/>
-"Disarm" button does not need any pin to disarm.<br/>
 "System status" field is updated automatically every 2.5 seconds via an Ajax call.

 Keypad operation consists on 2 command:
 * Pressing key "A" will start the countdown with a duration configured in application.properties and then arm the system.
 At this point a body detected by the PIR sensor will trigger the alarm and activate the buzzer.<br/>
-* If an alarm triggered, to disarm the system press the following keys: D[PIN] E.g., default config keys: D1234<br/>
+* If an alarm triggered, to disarm the system press the following keys: D[PIN] E.g., for default config, press keys: D1234<br/>

 LED description:
 * Green LED means the alarm system software was started correctly and runs on your RPI board